- Gull House - Adult Activities Center

 Beebe Healthcare, as a certified Advanced Primary Stroke Center, is recognized by emergency medical personnel as a hospital of choice in a stroke emergency.

-As a Joint Commission–certified Advanced Primary Stroke Center, Beebe Healthcare provides a nationally recognized standard of care that fosters the best possible outcomes for stroke patients.
+The Joint Commission experts evaluated compliance with stroke-related standards and requirements, including program management, the delivery of clinical care and performance improvement.
+Beebe Healthcare provides a nationally recognized standard of care that fosters the best possible outcomes for stroke patients.

 Is it a stroke?
 Act FAST!

 Who is at Risk for a Stroke?
 Those with:

 - Atrial Fibrillation

 - Sudden numbness or weakness of face, arm, or leg — especially on one side of the body